 - Eight PAHs restricted in rubber and plastic articles, such as sports equipment, household utensils, clothing and footwear since January 2010;

-Eight PAHs restricted in rubber granules and mulches used as infill on artificial sports pitches and playgrounds as of August 2022.
+Eight PAHs restricted in rubber granules and mulches used as infill on artificial sports pitches and playgrounds as of August 2022; and

-ECHA’s proposals to restrict five cobalt salts, and formaldehyde and formaldehyde releasers in consumer articles have been assessed by RAC and SEAC and the proposals together with the committee opinions have been sent to the Commission for decision making together with the EU Member States.
+ECHA’s proposals to restrict formaldehyde and formaldehyde releasers in consumer articles have been assessed by RAC and SEAC and the proposals together with the committee opinions are in the Commission for decision making together with the EU Member States.

 Occupational exposure limits (OELs)

-OELs are introduced for carcinogens and mutagens to protect the health of workers in the EU.
-OELs are mainly intended to prevent workers from inhaling chemicals.
+Occupational exposure limits are introduced for carcinogens and mutagens to protect the health of workers in the EU.
+They are mainly intended to prevent workers from inhaling chemicals.
 It is estimated that OELs can save the lives of more than 100 000 workers over the next 50 years.

 RAC has provided the Commission with scientific opinions on OELs since 2019.
 For example, in December 2022, RAC adopted opinions concerning cobalt and inorganic cobalt compounds, and polyaromatic hydrocarbons (PAHs).
 In June 2020, it adopted opinions on lead and its compounds as well as on diisocyanates.

-Already in 2017, RAC developed scientific assessments on the OELs for the five following carcinogenic substances in a pilot project requested by the Commission:
+Already in 2017, the committee developed scientific assessments on the OELs for the five following carcinogenic substances in a pilot project requested by the Commission:

 - arsenic acid and its inorganic salts;